AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/Eps0.md

 - Telescope with crosshair & centimeter-scale ruler (a.k.a. scale) on vertical pole
 - High voltage DC power supply, 0 -- 500 V
-- Fluke multimeter -- set to read DC voltage
+- Fluke multimeter -- set to read DC voltage (in parallel with parallel-plate capacitor)
-- Small masses of 10 -- 500 mg, plastic tweezers
+- Small masses of 10, 20, 20, 100, 500 mg with plastic tweezers
 - Parallel-plate capacitor apparatus:
   - Bottom plate held in static position on lower plate adjustment towers
-  - Balance beam balancing on thin, conductive, knife edges with:
+  - Balanced plate/beam on thin, conductive, knife edges with:
-      - Top plate with a ``$+$" for where to place applied masses.
-Can swing up or down when changing amount of applied mass or voltage.
-Set up to be parallel (at equilibrium) to bottom plate when holding 50~\milli\gram
+      - Top plate with a "$+$" for where to place applied masses
+        - Can swing up or down when changing amount of applied mass or voltage
+        - Set up to be parallel (i.e. equilibrium) to bottom plate when holding $50\,\text{mg}$
-      - Mirror to view the scale (ruler) via telescope to determine angle and distance $d$ between plates
+      - Mirror to view the scale (ruler) via telescope to determine angle of plates and subsequent separation distance $d$ between plates
-      - Beam lift knobs to reset top plate position
+      - Beam lift knobs to reset top plate position after accidental bumps
-      - High impedance $1\,\text{M}\Omega$ resistor to limit current (contained in long gray box under base, shouldn't need to touch)
+      - High impedance ($1\,\text{M}\Omega$) resistor to limit current (contained in long gray box, shouldn't need to touch)
   - Leveling screws to level whole apparatus to the table
   - Metal connections to the power supply
-- x4 Banana plug wires (12 AWG) connecting power supply to voltmeter & parallel-plate apparatus
+- x5 Banana plug wires (12 AWG: x2 3', x1 1'; 18 AWG: x2 2'), connecting power supply to voltmeter & parallel-plate apparatus
 - Protective box with the mirror-to-scale distance $b$ written on it